Biscuit authorization

 Capability

-Capabilities define what operation is allowed on a given resource, enabling easy specification of a operation-resource matrix.
+Capabilities are datalog facts that define what operation is allowed on a given resource, enabling easy specification of a operation-resource matrix.
 They are defined as follows:

 The $operation